-652 million people live with COPD and asthma
+652 million people living with COPD or asthma

-- 652 million cases in 2021. - ∘ 392 million COPD - o 260 million asthma - 63% of COPD cases are in the Western Pacific and South-East Asia. - Asthma cases concentrate in the Americas (24%), South-East Asia (18%), Africa (17%), and the Western Pacific (17%). - COPD affects older adults, but asthma affects all ages, including a large population of 96 million children under 15. - Asthma is the second leading cause of Years Lived with Disability (YLD) among children under 5.
+- 652 million people affected in 2021. - 392 million COPD - 260 million asthma - 63% of people with COPD live in the Western Pacific and South-East Asia regions. - The Americas has the largest number of people living with asthma, followed by South-East Asia. - COPD affects older adults, but asthma affects all ages, including a large population of 96 million children under 15. - Asthma is the second leading cause of Years Lived with Disability (YLD) among children under 5.